AUAP/AP2018/all_miniex/mini_ex1.md

 6. Create a readme file (README.md) and upload to the same mini_ex1 directory (see [this](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for editing the README).
 The readme file should contain the followings:
 - A screenshot about your program
 - A URL link to your program and run on a browser, see: https://rawgit.com/
-- Describe your first independent coding process (in relation to reading, copying, modifying, writing, uploading, sharing, commenting code)
+- Describe your first independent coding process (in relation to thinking, reading, copying, modifying, writing, uploading, sharing, commenting code)
 - How your coding process is differ or similar to reading and writing text?
 (You may also reflect upon Annette Vee's text on coding literacy)
 - What might be the potential and possibility of coding practice?
 7. Provide peer-feedback to 2 of your classmates on their works by creating "issues" on his/her github corresponding repository.
 Write with the issue title "Feedback on mini_ex(?) by (YOUR FULL NAME)"  (Before next Wed tutorial class)